FaridaMontasser324/Weather-Prediction/README.md

 The interactive Gradio interface allows users to enter weather conditions and get a predicted weather type.

-## 📂 Files

-* `weather-prediction.ipynb` — Complete project notebook
-* `seattle-weather.csv` — Dataset

 ## 🎯 Conclusion

 The project demonstrates how Machine Learning can be used to classify weather conditions.
-Among the tested models, **SVM performed the best**, achieving an accuracy of **90.72%**.
+Among the tested models, **SVM_RBF performed the best**, achieving an accuracy of **96.71%**.